+When notified by the BGC service that the background check has been completed, the District YPO accesses it on the BGC's web site and views the result.

+♦ The result can be either "Review" or "clear."

+Not Clear

-Backgroun d Check - (BGC) - Volunteers with Continued Contact When notified by the BGC service that the background check has been completed, the District YPO accesses it on the BGC's web site and views the result.
-The result can be either "Review" or "clear."
-Not Clear If the result is "Review" the following process is performed: A second review of the Applicant must be conducted by District YPO.
-A Pre-Adverse Action Letter must be initiated by the District YPO and delivered by the BGC service to the Volunteer.
-Note: The Volunteer has Federally protected rights under the Fair Credit Reporting Act.
-After 10 days, if the applicant has not provided a response or if the applicant is determined to be ineligible as a volunteer, a Final Adverse Action Letter is initiated by the District YPO and delivered by the BGC Service to the Volunteer.
-The District YPO enters the result into the Volunteer's Record.
-Clear If the result is "clear" the result is entered by the District YPO into the Volunteer's Record.
+If the result is "Review" the following process is performed:

+- ♦ A second review of the Applicant must be conducted by District YPO. - ♦ A Pre-Adverse Action Letter must be initiated by the District YPO and delivered by the BGC service to the Volunteer.
+Note: The Volunteer has Federally protected rights under the Fair Credit Reporting Act. - After 10 days, if the applicant has not provided a response or if the applicant is determined to be ineligible as a volunteer, a Final Adverse Action Letter is initiated by the District YPO and delivered by the BGC Service to the Volunteer. - ◆ The District YPO enters the result into the Volunteer's Record.

+Clear

+If the result is "clear" the result is entered by the District YPO into the Volunteer's Record.

-Status Monitoring of All V olunteers - YPO The District YF O can monitor all Volunteer Records in YVM. ◆ S YVM notifies the YPO of all important activities within any Volunteer Record, which may require the YPO's attention or response.
-Some YVM interactions with a Volunteer's Record are automatic, and do not notify the YPO. ion Training - When the Volunteer completes the online Youth Protection esults are automatically recorded in YVM , • The result of Volunteer's training can be viewed by authorized administrators.
-Reference Fee dback - When a submitter completes and returns an online Reference form, it is reco rded in YVM, and the District YPO receives an E-mail notification. ♦ - The YPO evaluates each reference and actuates its disposition.
-Final Status The District YPO continues to monitor each Volunteer Record until it is deemed completed. ١ When Final Status is achieved, the Club YPO is notified.
+Status Monitoring of All Volunteers - YPO

+The District YPO can monitor all Volunteer Records in YVM.

+- ♦ YVM notifies the YPO of all important activities within any Volunteer Record, which may require the YPO's attention or response. - Some YVM interactions with a Volunteer's Record are automatic, and do not notify the YPO.

+Youth Protection Training - When the Volunteer completes the online Youth Protection Training, the results are automatically recorded in YVM,

+♦ The result of Volunteer's training can be viewed by authorized administrators.

+Reference Feedback - When a submitter completes and returns an online Reference form, it is recorded in YVM, and the District YPO receives an E-mail notification.

+♦ The YPO evaluates each reference and actuates its disposition.

+Final Status

+- ♦ The District YPO continues to monitor each Volunteer Record until it is deemed completed. - ♦ When Final Status is achieved, the Club YPO is notified.

+Administration

+Reporting

-Administra ation Reporting Club YPO sends list of Club Volunteers to District YPO - timing TBD District YPO confirms status of all District Volunteers - timing TBD District YPO retrieves invoice from IntelliCorp for BGC- monthly Creates report of BGC charges by Club and/or Youth Program Provides report to each Club and District Youth Program Chair Provides report to District Treasurer Tracking Club YPO tracks status of Club Volunteers.
-District YPO tracks status of all District Volunteers via YVM
+Club YPO sends list of Club Volunteers to District YPO - timing TBD District YPO confirms status of all District Volunteers - timing TBD District YPO retrieves invoice from IntelliCorp for BGC- monthly

+- ♦ Creates report of BGC charges by Club and/or Youth Program - ♦ Provides report to each Club and District Youth Program Chair - ♦ Provides report to District Treasurer

+Tracking

+- ♦ Club YPO tracks status of Club Volunteers. - ♦ District YPO tracks status of all District Volunteers via YVM

-Event Rev view Checklist Event Name Event Date Time Location Completed By Date Program Description SportingFundraisingEducational Training Other Number of Participants RotariansVolunteersYouth Parents/Guardians Vendors General Public Supervision RotariansVolunteers Faculty/Staff Security service Certified Volunteers (verify background checks and references) Documents Waivers Permission slips Vendor contracts Certificates of insurance Applications Releases Food/ Beverage DistributionSafe handling Liquor control Venue Type Indoor/Outdoor Recreational pools trampolines playground inflatables rides open fires Entertainment live music dancing Venue Safety Fire extinguishers Ease of access/egress Shelters, lighting Security services First aid Transportation PrivateRide sharingPublic Emergency Procedure
+Event Review Checklist Event Name Event Date Time Location Completed By Date Program Description SportingFundraisingEducational Training Other Number of Participants RotariansVolunteersYouth Parents/GuardiansVendorsGeneral Public Supervision RotariansVolunteers Faculty/Staff Security service Certified Volunteers (verify background checks and references) Documents WaiversPermission slipsVendor contracts Certificates of insuranceApplicationsReleases Food/ Beverage DistributionSafe handling Liquor control Venue Type Indoor/Outdoor Recreational Entertainment pools trampolines playground live music inflatables rides open fires Venue Safety Fire extinguishers dancing Security services Ease of access/egressShelters, lighting First aid Transportation PrivateRide sharingPublic Emergency Procedure Contact listCommunications